HKpowerStudio

 The perceived value of your life

-February 7, 2023 by Heather Filed Under: Estate Planning, Organize, Systems & Techniques, Tips & Resources, Uncategorized, Wellness & Mindset 4 Comments
+February 7, 2023 by Heather Filed Under: Estate Planning, Organize, Senior Organizing, Systems & Techniques, Tips & Resources, Uncategorized, Wellness & Mindset 4 Comments

-What you will leave behind, you’ve probably grown attached to, or you wouldn’t have kept it around.
-But honestly, we often keep things for sentimental, practical reasons or because it’s a habit to have them around.
-For some people, legacy may include a lot of physical stuff; for others, that isn’t what matters.
-Either way, if we can start thinking about what is important for us to leave behind, it makes the process less overwhelming.
+You’ve probably grown attached to what you will leave behind, or you wouldn’t have kept it around.
+We often keep things for sentimental, practical reasons or because having them around is a habit.
+For some people, legacy may include a lot of physical stuff, while for others, that isn’t what matters.
+Either way, the process becomes less overwhelming if we start thinking about what is important for us to leave behind.

 The Gentle Art of Swedish Death Cleaning is an excellent resource for anyone downsizing.
 It’s become a popular book, partially because of its darkly humorous title but mainly because there is currently a large generation of people in the process of downsizing (baby boomers).
 The author, Margareta Magnusson, recently published a new book, The Swedish Art of Aging Exuberantly: Life Wisdom from Someone Who Will (Probably) Die Before You, which I haven’t read yet.
-This book addresses more about the aging process from the author’s perspective.
-Since I’m aging (and we all are), I am looking forward to her perspective (both culturally and experientially).
+This book addresses the aging process from the author’s perspective.
+Since I’m aging (and we all are), I appreciate her perspective (both culturally and experientially).

 One of the big challenges facing us when legacy planning is what to do with our stuff.